luapower/luapower.github.io/building.md

 ## Overview

 Building is based on one-liner shell scripts that invoke gcc directly (no makefiles).
-Each package/platform has a separate script in its `csrc` dir.
+Each package has a separate script in its `csrc` dir, for each supported platform.
-Stripped C sources are also included so you can start right away.
-Dependencies are listed in the `WHAT` file -- download/build them first.
+C sources are also included in the package so you can start right away.
+Dependencies are listed in the `WHAT` file -- download and build them first.

 For compiling Lua/C modules you also need [lua-headers] and, for Windows in particular, lua51.dll must be available at the time of building, so you'll need [luajit] too.

-### On Windows
+The build scripts will build `-O2`-optimized, stripped binaries with static linking of libgcc and libstdc++.

+## Building on Windows for Windows

 The build scripts for Windows assume that both MSys and MinGW bin dirs (in this order) are in your PATH.

 Windows binaries were compiled with MinGW GCC 4.7.2 and linked against msvcrt.dll.

-> gcc flags used throughout: `-O2 -s -static-libgcc` (level 2 optimization, stripped binary, static libc) \
-> g++ flags used throughout: `-O2 -s -static-libstdc++` (level 2 optimization, stripped binary, static libstdc++)

 Below is the exact list of MinGW packages used to make a complete C/C++ toolchain.